nirbhayph/Emergency-Services-Directory/README.md

 - JQV Maps (@jqvmaps) - For creating a custom data based usa state selector
 - Textillate (@textillate) - For adding animation to header text
 - jQuery Toast Plugin (@toast) - For warning and error messages
-- Emoji Tranlate (@emojiTranslate) - For emoji translation of organization type selector
+- Emoji Translate (@emojiTranslate) - For emoji translation of organization type selector
 - Canvas JS (@canvasjs) - For plotting county wise distribution of organizations on results section

 ## For the Map